Remember the Night: Development and production

 Sturges summarized the film by saying, "Love reformed her and corrupted him."
 The film, he said, "... had quite a lot of schmaltz [sentiment], a good dose of schmerz [pain, grief] and just enough schmutz [dirt] to make it box office."

 During shooting, Sturges was present on set and came to know Barbara Stanwyck.
 One day, he told her that he was going to write a screwball comedy for her, which came just a year later, The Lady Eve.
 Stanwyck later recalled that she did not initially believe Sturges' promise, as she was primarily a dramatic actress known for playing fallen women and femme fatales.

 Remember the Night was in production from July 27 to September 8, 1939.
 It was completed eight days ahead of schedule and $50,000 under budget, which Leisen attributed to Stanwyck's professionalism, saying "She never blew one line through the whole picture.
 She set that kind of pace and everybody worked harder, trying to outdo her."

 Remember the Night was the first film pairing of MacMurray and Stanwyck; they later co-starred in Double Indemnity (1944), The Moonlighter (1953) and There's Always Tomorrow (1956).
 Stanwyck was to make a romantic film with Joel McCrea following the completion of Remember the Night, but she came down with a serious eye infection and had to withdraw from the project.

 Willard Robertson plays Francis X. O'Leary, Lee's flamboyant lawyer who is said to be a former actor.
 Robertson was actually a former lawyer in Texas who had turned to acting.

 Reception

 The theatrical release was well received.
 The New York Times reviewer Frank S. Nugent wrote: It is a memorable film, in title and in quality, blessed with an honest script, good direction and sound performances ... a drama stated in the simplest human terms of comedy and sentiment, tenderness and generosity ... warm, pleasant and unusually entertaining.

-Remember the Night has a rating on the review-aggregator website Rotten Tomatoes, based on reviews.
+Remember the Night currently holds a rating on the review-aggregator website Rotten Tomatoes, based on reviews.